unixorn/awesome-zsh-plugins/README.md

 - [theia-dev-tools](https://github.com/taPublic/zsh-theia-dev-tools) - Convenience functions for working with [theia-ide](https://github.com/theia-ide/theia).
 - [tig](https://github.com/MenkeTechnologies/zsh-tig-plugin) - Adds a few advanced bindings for [tig](https://github.com/jonas/tig) and also provides a `tig-pick` script.
 - [timewarrior](https://github.com/svenXY/timewarrior) - Adds support for [timewarrior](https://timewarrior.net/), a time-tracking application.
+- [tinted-shell](https://github.com/tinted-theming/tinted-shell) - Adds a script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
+This script makes it possible to honor the original bright colors of your shell (e.g. bright green is still green and so on) while providing additional base16 colors to applications such as [Vim](https://www.vim.org).
 - [tipz](https://github.com/molovo/tipz) - Displays your alias if you have an alias for the command you just ran, similarly to [alias-tips](https://github.com/djui/alias-tips).
 - [title](https://github.com/zpm-zsh/title) - Allows you to set a terminal window title.
 - [titles](https://github.com/jreese/zsh-titles) - Automatic window and tab titles for [tmux](https://tmux.github.io) and xterm-compatible terminals.